rmathew1992/olinjs-2/README.md

 sudo apt-get install mongodb-10gen;
 ```

-If you're on OSX
+If you're on OSX, run:

 ```
 brew install mongodb
 ```

 ## Express

-Now that we've explored node a little, let's abstract the details away by using the [express](http://expressjs.com/) framework.
+Now that we've explored Node.js a little, we will abstract the details away with the [express](http://expressjs.com/) development framework.

-In Node we had to write something like this
+Before, in the Node Beginner's Book, our code looked a lot like this:

 ```js
 var http = require("http");